 With access to miles of coastline, rivers, and forests, the Port Angeles area is packed with opportunities for outdoor play.
 Local bays and the Dungeness Spit provide great waters for sea kayaking.
 You can head out on your own or take a tour with a local outfitter, like Adventures Through Kayaking.

 If you want to get another view of Port Angeles in the shadows of the Olympic Mountains, try walking or biking the Ediz Hook spit.
 You access the route just after driving past the paper mill.
 On a good day, you will also see Mt.
 Baker.

 04 of 10

-The communities of Port Angeles and Sequim both host a number of fun annual festivals throughout the seasons, giving you one more reason to plan that Olympic Peninsula getaway.
+The communities of Port Angeles and Sequim both host many fun annual festivals, giving you more reasons to plan that Olympic Peninsula getaway.

 06 of 10

 Delve into Local Art

 With inspiration found in every direction, the Olympic Peninsula is home to a thriving arts community.
 Artists' work is showcased in a number of local galleries, including the Northwest Native Expressions Gallery off Highway 101, which has beautiful crafts, art prints, carvings, and gift items created by the people of the Jamestown S'Klallam tribe.
 While there, be sure and wander down to the carving shed if there is totem pole carving going on.

 07 of 10